pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 If `pulumi cancel` fails with `error: [400] Bad Request: the update has already completed`, you can safely ignore that error and continue with the next step.

 You should then export and import your stack.
-This will clear your state's stack of all pending operations.
+This will clear the stacks's pending operations.

 ```bash
 $ pulumi stack export | pulumi stack import